 - Learning money words, especially slang and everyday terms, will help you better understand French media and pop culture.

-How to Put French Money Words in Your Wallet
+How to Practice French Money Words

 Here’s a bountiful grab-bag of resources for learning and practicing French money-related terms.